-Rural Initiative for Science Education (RISE) in Mindanao, Philippines
+Rural Initiative for Science Education (RISE) in Philippines

-Teachers attending the training will come from various provinces of Mindanao, and they will be recruited in collaboration with Ateneo de Davao University.
+Teachers attending the training will come from various communities of Palawan, Philippines, and they will be recruited in collaboration with Holy Trinity University and the Department of Education.
 Priority will be given to teachers from remote areas.

-$11,650 to train 120 teachers from remote areas across Mindanao, Philippines on how to use locally available materials to create science kits that can be integrated into the local curriculum and that help young students understand the connections between human activity and their communities.
+$16,000 to train 120 teachers from remote Palawan, Philippines on how to use locally available materials to create science kits that can be integrated into the local curriculum and that help young students understand the connections between human activity and their communities.

 Date and Location of Training

-Classrooms in Remote Communities of Mindanao: Challenges on the Ground
+Classrooms in Remote Communities of the Philippines: Challenges on the Ground

 Local science teachers often do not have the background to develop learning activities that help young students understand concepts that relate to communities, environment, and health.
 The teachers currently teach physics, chemistry, biology, and math to students in grades 7 to 12.
 But in many cases, teachers are educated as generalists and are themselves not specialists in any field of science.
 A recent nationwide curriculum change forced them to teach all disciplines even if they were not trained in these subjects.